speakcare/spkc-ehr-schema/project/speakcare_high_level_architecture.md

    - Enforces JSON schema validation for structured outputs.
 - **Technologies:**
    - OpenAI GPT API or equivalent LLM.
    - JSON schema validation for output safety.
+- **Deployment considerations:**
+   - Depending on the implementation, if this is API calls to managed LLM services, then we can be serverless.
+   - If we deploy our own models than it will be running as a Kubernetes cluster.
+- **Scheduling considerations:**
+   - Event driven

 ---